View MapView Map

 Popular swimming spot Seapoint and its striking Martello Tower feature in Conversations with Friends – like many southsiders in the summer, Melissa, Francis and Bobbi visit for a dip.

-The streets of the south are also recognisable in Sing Street, John Carney’s winning story of teens starting a band in the 80s.
+The streets of the south are also recognisable in Sing Street, John Carney’s award-winning story of teens starting a band in the 80s.
 Carney shot scenes in his former school, Synge Street CBS, but a gig in venues like Whelan’s or the Workman’s Club may offer a better chance of catching the next big thing.

 The craic and culture of North Dublin

 The craic to be found northside of the Liffey has found its way into plenty of films and series.
-Culture and camaraderie show the north of the city and the county beyond at its best, and great Irish productions have capture that spirit perfectly.
+Culture and camaraderie show the north of the city and the county beyond at its best, and great Irish productions have captured that spirit perfectly.

 Discover more beautiful film locations in the west with our guide to The Banshees of Inisherin.